-Does your organisation give you the opportunity to develop new skills through training, courses, shared learning, extra responsibilities?
-If not, it could be time to consider an organisation that encourages and supports new learning.
+Does your organization give you the opportunity to develop new skills through training, courses, shared learning, extra responsibilities?
+If not, it could be time to consider an organization that encourages and supports new learning.

 If you feel like you have more to offer, you probably do!

 This sounds like an obvious one, but sometimes we get so engrossed in our work that we forget to take the time to step back and ask ourselves if our job is contributing to our overall happiness in life.

 We all get a case of that dreaded Sunday night feeling from time to time, but if you are constantly feeling like you don’t want to face another week of work, it’s time to question if you’re in the right role.
 There could be several reasons why this is the case, so take the time to find out what it is.
 Perhaps you feel that the work you are doing is not as meaningful as you’d like or maybe you don’t think your responsibilities are a good match for what you actually enjoy doing.